ferndot/tint.js/README.md

 ```

 #### prow.getContrastRatio
-Returns a decimal value representing the relative [luminance](http://www.w3.org/TR/2008/REC-WCAG20-20081211/#relativeluminancedef) of the given color.
+Returns the contrast ratio of the two given colors in fractional form.
-Color must be an sRGB array of the form [r,g,b]
+Takes two parameters which must be sRGB arrays of the form [r,g,b]
 ##### Example usage
 ```javascript
 prow.getContrastRatio([255,253,255], [1, 1, 1]); // Returns ​​​​​20.620931688099795